The university uses the following grades:

 Undergraduate research courses, internship courses, theses, dissertations, directed research courses, and other courses with the “IH” grading option are exempt from the one regular term limit for completion.

 A student with incompletes will only be cleared for graduation if receiving Fs in every incomplete class earned Fall 2018 or later will satisfy the requirements for graduation.
 Upon approval for graduation, all grades of incomplete earned Fall 2018 or later remaining on the record will be changed to grades of F.

 Report of Grades

-Academic progress reports for new freshmen are available in iSIS to students and deans’ offices approximately six weeks into the Spring and Fall semesters.
+Academic progress reports for new freshmen are available in KSIS to students and deans’ offices approximately six weeks into the spring and fall semesters.

-The instructor reports final term grades, based on examinations and course work, to the Office of the Registrar via iSIS grade roster.
+The instructor reports final term grades, based on examinations and course work, to the Office of the Registrar via KSIS grade roster.

 In case of absence from the final examination, the instructor reports a mark of I for incomplete or computes the grade on the basis of zero for the final examination.
 If an Incomplete is reported, a reasonable time, usually not over one month, is allowed in which to take the examination.

 A student’s grades may be accessed only by the student through KSIS or by ordering an academic transcript.
 Parents of a dependent student may obtain grades by submitting proof of dependency to the Office of the Registrar or with written permission from the student.